Olympic Airways Flight 411: Conclusions

 Newspapers reported that engine three exploded during takeoff due to overheating of the turbine cooling pipes.
 From the flight recorder, the lowest speed during the flight was 158 mph.
 The dangerous period of the flight lasted 93 seconds.
 Migadis managed to keep the aircraft in the air at an extremely low altitude and with below-minimum speed.
 All Boeing simulations of the flight resulted in crashes.
 Olympic Airways changed some of its procedures based upon the lessons learned from this flight.
 Boeing's training curriculum includes review of this case.
-Boeing is reported to have considered the aircraft unrepairable and a write-off.

 Other factors

 In the late 1960s, Pratt & Whitney developed the JT9D engine on an accelerated timetable, which resulted in engine flaws.
 In the 1970s, the JT9D engine had a number of mechanical issues and proper maintenance was required to ensure the engine's safety.
 For instance, high-pressure turbine core fan blades could become damaged and require replacement after 500 hours.
-The JT9 engines were also sensitive to tailwind airflow conditions at start.
+The JT9D engines were also sensitive to tailwind airflow conditions at start.
 The early JT9D engines could flame out if the thrust levers were slammed forward.
 The jarring movement could put pressure on the engine and ultimately result in a flame out.

-In 1971, American Airlines Flight 14 took off from San Francisco for New York.
+On September 18, 1970, American Airlines Flight 14 took off from San Francisco for New York.
 Sixteen seconds after the Boeing 747 took off, the Pratt & Whitney JT9D number 1 engine exploded after its turbine blades disintegrated.
 It was at an altitude of 525 ft.
-The National Transportation Safety Board said in its incident report that this was likely due to an ongoing pattern of the engine become overheated during starting procedures.
+The National Transportation Safety Board (NTSB) said in its incident report that this was likely due to an ongoing pattern of the engine overheating during starting procedures.
 The plane returned to the airport and landed safely.